JureSeselj/kiteboarding-club/README.md

 + The banner page image
     - The image gives the user instant knowledge of what is involved in the club, and with added vertical nav bar icon draws their eye to the site.
     - The text gives instant information to the user on what the club is.
-With the added buttons underneath the title with background photo, it makes the user keep interest.
+With the added button underneath the title with background photo, it makes the user keep interest.
     \
     &nbsp;